Best Bar None

 HOLBA and Best Bar None recognise West End venues for responsible management and safer nightlife.

-In 2025, Heart of London Business Alliance (HOLBA) and Best Bar None will award evening and night-time venues and businesses with an accreditation that recognises their commitment to raising standards in responsible venue management and, in turn, reducing crime and anti-social behaviour in the West End.
+In partnership with Best Bar None, we award evening and night-time venues with an accreditation that recognises their commitment to high standards of responsible venue management and to reducing crime and anti-social behaviour in the West End.

-Through fostering positive relationships between businesses, the Metropolitan Police and Westminster City Council, Heart of London and the Best Bar None scheme help customers to identify well-run pubs, bars, clubs and other businesses that serve alcohol, ensuring the West End remains famous for its thriving evening and night-time economy.
+Through fostering positive relationships between businesses, the Metropolitan Police and Westminster City Council, HOLBA and the Best Bar None scheme help customers to identify well-run pubs, bars, clubs and other businesses that serve alcohol, ensuring the West End remains famous for its thriving evening and night-time economy.

 With a high density of accredited businesses found solely in the Heart of London area, the scheme further solidifies the West End’s reputation as a thriving and safe destination to be enjoyed by all those who visit, live and work in the area.

-We're delighted to have licensing solicitors Poppleston Allen, who specialise in alcohol, betting and gaming, sponsor this year's awards.
+In 2025, licensing solicitors Poppleston Allen, who specialise in alcohol, betting and gaming, became the first sponsors of our Best Bar None initiative.

 How does it work?

-Our team will discuss the steps your business will need to take and provide support with any training you need to undergo.
+In 2026, venues will be approached about gaining or renewing an accreditation.
+Our team will discuss the steps your business needs to take and provide support with any training you may need.

-Recognises that businesses work hard to provide a warm welcome to their customers and be an active part of their community.
+Recognises businesses that work hard to provide a warm welcome to customers and play an active role in their local community.

-Businesses that have successfully gained accreditation will be invited to an evening awards ceremony in September 2025 and will receive a full promotional marketing pack.
+Businesses that have successfully gained accreditation will be invited to an evening awards ceremony and will receive a full promotional marketing pack.

 Want to know more?